-Unfamiliar or foreign objects that might look threatening to the cat, initiate the cat’s ‘startle response’ or fight or flight response due to the adrenaline rush.
+Unfamiliar or foreign objects that might look threatening to the cat might initiate the cat’s “startle response,” or fight or flight response, due to the adrenaline rush.
 In cats, flight response is pretty dominant in such situations.

-The cat responds to these dramatic situations usually by jumping, increasing the heart rate.
-Body posture turns aggressive for possible danger.
+The cat responds to these dramatic situations by usually jumping, increasing the heart rate.
+Body posture becomes aggressive in response to potential danger.
 The cat’s muscles stiffen and the back arches to create an aggressive stance.
 Their heart rate and the fear response reach the roof.

 These types of responses are not only limited to cats, but humans and every other animal also respond to surprises in similar ways.

-Many of us have most probably jumped or screamed at the sight of a spider and noticed that there is an adrenaline rush that makes our heart race, and we feel a little jittery for a short amount of time.
+Many of us have most likely jumped or screamed at the sight of a spider and noticed that there is an adrenaline rush that makes our hearts race and we feel a little jittery for a short amount of time.

 After this sudden experience has passed, it takes a while to return to a normal state.
 The heartbeat slows down, the hormone levels start to normalize, and body posture eases.